dmidlo/histdata.com-tools/docs/hawkes-product-selection.md

 2. an exact paired `histdatacom.hawkes-validation-comparison.v1`; and
 3. the powered qualification dossier that admits both candidates.

+For each candidate, the selection dossier also freezes the qualification decision's residual-report identities.
+The set must contain exact `raw_proposal` Hawkes diagnostics and the common simulation-predictive `benchmark_candidate` diagnostics.
+The dossier separately derives one `final_constrained_product` report per candidate from the paired validation observations after carving and reconciliation.
+Each final report binds the coordinate IDs, final constraint-set IDs, and mean/q95 event, time, mark, cross-series, path, tail, failure/refusal, and diversity metrics.
+Selection refuses a candidate whose analytic or final-product report is missing, underpowered, stale, or substituted across diagnostic stages.

 No final-holdout metric is accepted.
 Every comparison coordinate binds the same validation window, degradation scenario, seed, anchor set, adaptive partition, final constraint set, and early/transition/modern era.
 Each